Just add music

 The next moment of inspiration occurs in the act of creating.
 It takes us from 'I want to be a part of that' to 'I am a part of that'.

 Improvisation happens best when we are inspired.
 Often inspiration begins receptively, by means of external stimuli, then generatively, through personal participation.
-In the experience of Play a Story and Play a Window, we are inspired receptively through the visual stories, pictures, and movies - the more vivid and emotive the input, the more heightened the inspiration.
+In the experience of Play a Story, we are inspired receptively through the visual stories, pictures, and movies - the more vivid and emotive the input, the more heightened the inspiration.
 But if it remains there, we have missed out on one of the most exquisite attributes of being human - creativity.
 How wonderful to experience the joy of inspiration through playing; to be inspired by a moment (receptively), and then experience ultimate inspiration through creativity (generative).

 These two aspects of inspiration form a powerful relationship in the Innermusician programs.
 One compliments the other.
 If you are inspired only by the moment, without participation, you may never hear your inner music.
 Similarly without inspirational input, the improvisational experience can be dry and you may struggle to reach the full emotional potential of your music.